-To implement this policy, the government shall employ the following strategies
+To implement this policy, the government shall employ the following strategies:

 - i.
-Define roles and responsibilities for curriculum reform, implementation, evaluation; and - ii.
-Undertake monitoring and supervision of curriculum reform and implementation to incorporate emerging issues to ensure standards
+Define roles and responsibilities for curriculum reform, implementation, evaluation and; - ii.
+Undertake monitoring and supervision of curriculum reform and implementation to incorporate emerging issues to ensure set standards are maintained.

-8.4.5 Develop a curriculum reform communication strategy for social-mobilization
+8.4.5 Develop a communication strategy

-To implement this policy the following strategies shall be used:
+To implement this policy, the following strategies shall be used:

 - i.
-Develop and print curriculum reform communication booklets - ii.
-Establish a manned desk at both MoEST and KICD for receiving updates on the reform process; and - iii.
-Develop and use public media programmes for informing the public
+Develop and print curriculum reform communication booklets; - ii.
+Establish a manned desk at both MOE and KICD for receiving updates on the reform process and; - iii.
+Develop and use public media programmes for informing the public.

+CHAPTER NINE

-CHAPTER NINE: ENROLMENT AND GENDER DISPARITY IN SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS
+ENROLMENT AND GENDER EQUITY IN SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS

-To increase enrolment in Science, Technology, Engineering and Mathematics(STEM) related programmes and courses and enhance gender parity in these areas
+To increase enrolment in Science, Technology, Engineering and Mathematics (STEM) related programmes and courses and enhance gender parity in these areas.

-Although enrolment in universities is growing at alarming 30% and TVET showing similar trend except at a slower pace, the enrolment of students in STEM is below 20% in Kenyan tertiary education.
-Worse still women account for less than 5% of the total enrolment in STEM.
-This unfortunate state is largely attributed to the school curriculum and the approach and methodologies used for teaching mathematics, science and technical subjects.
-On the other hand, industrialization, global competitiveness and ascending to middle income country status demands that STEM be the core area of education, training and research.
+Although enrolment in universities is growing at high rate of 30 percent and TVET showing similar trend except at a slower pace, the enrolment of students in STEM is about 20 percent in Kenyan tertiary education.
+Worse still, women account for less than 5 percent of the total enrolment in STEM.
+This is largely attributed to the school curriculum, the approach and methodologies used for teaching mathematics, science and technical subjects.
+Equally, the percentage of participation of learners with disabilities in STEM subjects is even lower.
+On the other hand, industrialization, global competitiveness and progress towards attaining middle income country status demand that STEM be the core area of education, training and research.
 The rapid technological changes at the work place call for competence in ICT which is underpinned by good grounding in STEM.
-Training Women in STEM will contribute heavily to availing a balance human capital needed for wealth creation and human development.
+Training women in STEM will contribute heavily to availing a balanced human capital needed for wealth creation and human development.

-The national curriculum will be used as a driver for promoting enrolment in STEM to make it the largest area of enrolment in the education system, and in addition ensure gender parity in these professions
+The national curriculum will be used as a driver for promoting enrolment in STEM to make it the largest area of enrolment in the education system and ensure gender parity in these professions.